 - Accountability is a key principle of data protection law.
 Being able to show that you have appropriate data protection measures in place puts you in a much stronger position if challenged.
-Its application will depend on whether the processing is subject to the special purposes exemption.
-It may also helps to build and sustain public trust in journalism. - Journalism often involves working at pace, under pressure and delegating significant responsibilities.
+It also helps to build and sustain public trust in journalism. - Journalism often involves working at pace, under pressure and delegating significant responsibilities.
 Policies and procedures can support this type of work.
-For example, a good policy could can clarify responsibilities around how decisions are made. - You can comply with the accountability principle by acting proportionately and considering the risks of what you are doing with personal data.
-You may form the reasonable belief that it would be incompatible with journalism to keep contemporaneous records of all the decisions that you may make about the processing of personal data. - Many media organisations, in line with industry codes, will already have suitable broader policies and procedures in place that can be easily adapted to include data protection considerations. - Under the UKGDPR, a data protection impact assessment (DPIA) needs to be carried out where any processing of personal data is likely to result in a high risk to the rights and freedoms of individuals, A DPIA sets out how you manage the risks of the different types of processing you carry out.
-The special purposes exemption does not obviate the need for a DPIA.
-However, yYou do not need to carry out a data protection impact assessment (DPIA) for every story that is likely to involve high risk processing.
-Having a A single DPIA that applies to the overall type of high risk processing (eg investigative journalism) is very likely to be sufficient.
-A DPIA sets out how you manage the risks of the different types of processing you carry out. - Reviewing the effectiveness of the data protection measures you have in place will help you to demonstrate you are complying with the law. - You always need to comply Compliance with some aspects of the accountability principle will depend on whether the processing is subject to the special purposes exemption in respect of the security of data.
-It may however stand you in good stead to comply with all aspects of data protection legislation but this is not an obligation where you are relying on the special purposes -journalism exemption.
+For example, a good policy can clarify responsibilities around how decisions are made. - You can comply with the accountability principle by acting proportionately and considering the risks of what you are doing with personal data. - Many media organisations, in line with industry codes, will already have suitable broader policies and procedures in place that can be easily adapted to include data protection considerations. - You do not need to carry out a data protection impact assessment (DPIA) for every story that is likely to involve high risk processing.
+A single DPIA that applies to the overall type of processing (eg investigative journalism) is very likely to be sufficient.
+A DPIA sets out how you manage the risks of the different types of processing you carry out. - Reviewing the effectiveness of the data protection measures you have in place will help you to demonstrate you are complying with the law. - You always need to comply with the accountability principle.
+It will stand you in good stead to comply with all aspects of data protection legislation.